Did you know that sensory hypersensitivity is prevalent after acquired brain injury?

 Upcoming translations of the MESSY

-English translation (non-hospitalized adults), in collaboration with Dr. Kathleen VanCleef (Durham University)
+English translation (hospitalized and non-hospitalized adults), in collaboration with Dr. Kathleen VanCleef (Durham University)

 Italian translation (hospitalized adults), in collaboration with Dr. Francesca Burgio (San Camillo IRCCS Research Hospital, Venice)